fireduck64/eth2stake/README.md

 I tell people what to do with their crypto all the damn time and I've never written a disclaimer like this.
 Pay attention to it.

+These scripts are working well for me on mainnet.

+There is one main rule: NEVER RUN MULTIPLE VALIDATOR CLIENTS (VC) WITH YOUR KEYS LOADED.

+Safe things to do:
+* Restart a vc with the same volume (lighthouse-vc).
+The database there will protect you from slashing.
+* Stop a vc.
+Wait 20 minutes.
+Start the vc somewhere else or with a new volume.
+No need to copy database, it is out of date by now anyways.

+Bad/Questionable things to do:
+* Have you keys loaded in multiple VC volumes (on different hosts or whatever) and just don't start one.
+You are an accidental start away from being slashed.
+If you have a backup host, don't import the validator keys until you need them.
+* Copy database from one machine to another to move a VC quickly.
+You are a path mistake/copy mistake away from being slashed.

+The loss of income from a few hours or days are *nothing* compared to being slashed.
+A day's income for a validator: 0.02 ETH or so.
+Slashing: -16 ETH, plus the remaining 16 ETH are locked until phase who_the_hell_knows.

 ## INSTRUCTIONS

 ### Docker